frictionlessdata/docs/references/datapackage-py.md

 #### `resource.headers`

-> Only for tabular resources
+> Only for tabular resources (reading has to be started first or it will return `None`)

 - `(str[])` - returns data source headers